 Authorship for facility personnel should be based on intellectual and scientific contribution to the research reported in the paper.
 For specific guidelines as to whether or not the contributions to your project warrant authorship see these published guidelines.
 Authorship does not constitute payment for bioinformatic services.

 Collaborative grant writing with staff in the Genome Informatics Facility is one way to increase your ability to garner extramural grant funding, expand your repertoire of skills in your lab and ask questions related to your research using high throughput data.
+Need a letter of support?
+Email us and get one for free!
+Want help writing your grants?
+We now provide this as a service.

 Indications that you may want to collaborate with GIF staff: